 Find out why whole grains are better than refined grains and how to add more to your diet.By Mayo Clinic Staff

 The Dietary Guidelines for Americans recommends that at least half of all the grains you eat are whole grains.
-If you're like most people, you're not getting enough whole grains — so see how to make whole grains a part of your healthy diet.
+Most people in the United States don't eat enough whole grains.